rmolinari/thesis_1999/1999_thesis.typ

 endpoints, free of r.e.~degrees.
 It remains to show that the permitting used in the construction sufficed to ensure that $D ltt H$ and $F ltt H$.

-We use the same emthod as in chapters @chapter2 and @chapter3.
+We use the same method as in chapters @chapter2 and @chapter3.
 For $alpha in T$ let
 $
 e^alpha = max { n | (exists beta in T)[concatone(beta, n) subset alpha] },
 $